-The Village of Schaumburg is committed to ensuring all community members and visitors have appropriate access to facilities within the village, including private businesses, such as entertainment, lodging, medical, restaurant, and shopping establishments.
-This commitment also extends to ensuring that the village does not discriminate on the basis of disability in its employment practices or in allowing participation in any village services provided to the public.
+The Village of Schaumburg is committed to ensuring all community members and visitors have appropriate access to facilities within the village, including private businesses such as entertainment, lodging, medical, restaurant and shopping establishments.
+This commitment also extends to ensuring the village does not discriminate on the basis of disability in its employment practices or in allowing participation in any village services provided to the public.

 Access by Persons with Disabilities to Facilities and Buildings

-If you have any concerns with access to a facility or building, contact the Schaumburg Community Development Department at 847.923.4420 for assistance.
+Residents concerned with access to a facility or building can contact the Schaumburg Community Development Department at 847.923.4420 for assistance.

 Employment of Persons with Disabilities by the Village of Schaumburg

 The Village of Schaumburg does not discriminate on the basis of disability in its employment practices and complies with all regulations promulgated by the US Equal Employment Opportunity Commission under title I of the ADA.
-If you have any concerns with the hiring practices of the village, contact the Director of Human Resources at 847.923.3908 for assistance.
+Concerns with the village's hiring practices can be forwarded to the Director of Human Resources at 847.923.3908.

 Access by Persons with Disabilities to Village of Schaumburg Services

-If you have any concerns with access to an activity, program, or service provided by the Village of Schaumburg, contact the ADA Coordinator at 847.923.4718 for assistance.
+Residents concerned with access to an activity, program or service provided by the Village of Schaumburg can contact the ADA Coordinator at 847.923.4718 for assistance.

-If you plan to attend a public meeting, and require certain accommodations to observe and/or participate, contact 847.923.4708 or 847.923.4435 (TDD) at least one week prior to the meeting for assistance.
+Those attending a public meeting who require certain accommodations to observe and/or participate, please contact 847.923.4708 or 847.923.4435 (TDD) at least one week prior to the meeting for assistance.

 Useful Links for the Disabled Community